Skip to main content

 Celebrating Asian Heritage Month in BC

-Seven experiences to try this month
+6 experiences to try

 Asian food

 4. Watch a movie produced by an Asian creator.
 The National Film Board has curated this list of films that celebrate the many achievements and contributions of Canadians of Asian descent.
-And don’t forget to mark your calendar for Vancouver Asian Film Festival coming in November.
+And don’t forget to mark your calendar for the Vancouver Asian Film Festival coming in November.

-5. Read a book with connections to Asian Canadian culture.
+5. Read a book with connections to Asian Canadian cultures.
 Here’s a great list, including both ebooks and audiobooks, curated by the Vancouver Public Library.
 CBC News has also put together a comprehensive reading list with books for both kids and adults.

-6. Learn about events in Canadian history that have impacted Asian-Canadians, such as the story of the Komagatu Maru, the history of wrongs toward Canada’s Chinese population and Japanese Canadian internment.
+6. Learn about events in Canadian history that have impacted Asian Canadians, such as the story of the Komagatu Maru, the history of wrongs toward Canada’s Chinese population and Japanese Canadian internment.
 These are tough but important reads.
 There’s much to be learned as we acknowledge that we must do better.

 While Asian Heritage Month is a celebration of communities that are integral to BC’s cultural fabric, it also raises awareness of the persistence of racism and the need to address it.
 Bias and discrimination continue to exist.
-The disturbing recent rise in xenophobic and racist crimes again our Asian community members right here in BC is an important reminder that we all play a role to stand up and protect one another.

 hands going up illustration